mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/advanced/entrypoints-contracts.md

 ### Accepting or Declining Tokens in a Smart Contract

-This example shows how `Tezos.get_amount` and `failwith` can be used to decline any transaction that sends more tez than `0tez`, that is, no incoming tokens are accepted.
+This example shows how `Mavryk.get_amount` and `failwith` can be used to decline any transaction that sends more mav than `0mav`, that is, no incoming tokens are accepted.

 <Syntax syntax="pascaligo">